algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 **Death**

    - **Collision**: If Frogger collides with a vehicle on the road or falls into the water, the player loses a life.
-   - **Lives**: Players have a limited number of lives to complete the game.
+   - **Lives**: Players have 5 lives to complete the game.
 Running out of lives results in a game over.

 ### 2.2.4 Win Conditions